SummerSlam (2013): Aftermath

 This was the last SummerSlam to feature the World Heavyweight Championship, as the title was unified with the WWE Championship at December's TLC: Tables, Ladders & Chairs event, with the latter being renamed to WWE World Heavyweight Championship.
+This was also the final SummerSlam to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.

 Triple H and Stephanie McMahon created The Authority.

 On the August 19 episode on Raw, John Cena addressed the audience, informing them he was temporally leaving WWE due to a triceps surgery.
 He returned at the Hell in a Cell pay-per-view against Alberto Del Rio for the World Heavyweight Championship.
-The same day, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) and Randy Orton formed an alliance with the WWE COO Triple H and Stephanie McMahon, The Authority, which was created to stop Daniel Bryan from regaining the WWE Championship.
+The same day, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) and Randy Orton formed an alliance with WWE COO Triple H and Stephanie McMahon, The Authority, which was created to stop Daniel Bryan from regaining the WWE Championship.
 The storyline between Bryan and The Authority culminated at WrestleMania XXX, where Bryan defeated Triple H to be added in the WWE World Heavyweight Championship main event, thus making it a triple threat match, which Bryan won.
 The Authority angle would continue, feuding with anyone they felt like, much to the outrage of the fans until WrestleMania 32, where it finally disbanded for good.

 Alberto Del Rio's former ring announcer Ricardo Rodriguez began working with Rob Van Dam.
 On the September 13 episode of SmackDown, he was defeated by Del Rio and was assaulted by him afterwards.
 Van Dam challenged Del Rio twice for the World Heavyweight Championship at Night of Champions and Battleground, both in losing efforts.